FIVE MOST SURPRISING FINDS

 Kalief Browder was released from Rikers Island in 2013.
 In June 2015, at the age of twenty-two, he hanged himself at his family’s home in the Bronx.
 He had been free for two years, but the trauma of three years at Rikers — the beatings, the solitary confinement, the absolute powerlessness of being caged while innocent — had not released him.

-Bryan Stevenson, in Just Mercy (Spiegel & Grau, 2014), wrote about the system that produced Kalief Browder’s death with the controlled fury of a man who has witnessed this destruction thousands of times and knows that it is not an aberration but the system functioning as designed.
+Bryan Stevenson, in Just Mercy (Spiegel & Grau, 2014), wrote about the system that produced Kalief Browder’s death with the controlled fury of a man who has witnessed this destruction thousands of times and knows that it is not a flaw but the system working as designed.

 The Strongest Counterargument — and Why the Data Defeats It